Crownstone-Community/crownstone-webhooks/docs/REST.md

 >     "token":        string,   // the access/OAUTH token that represents this user
 >     "userId":       string,   // the userId of this user on the Crownstone Cloud
 >     "expiresAt":    string,   // when your token expires and the listener will be deleted
->     "eventTypes":   string[], // array of SSE event types to forward to the url
+>     "eventTypes":   string[], // array of SSE event types to forward to the url.
+All possible events listed below.
 >     "url":          string,   // the url to forward the data to
 >     "ownerId":      string    // the ID of your users
 >   },